akshata25boe10053-ux/akshata-25BOE10053/README.md

 ## 🚀 Current Focus
 - Building projects at the intersection of **biology + technology**
-- Developing a strong academic + research portfolio
+- Developing a strong portfolio
 - Exploring real-world bioengineering applications

 ---